Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Sightseeing in the Altstadt

-The Regensburg Tourist-Information office in the Altes Rathaus has a free "Living History" brochure that outlines four self-guided walking tours.
-Another good resource is Regensburg: Guide to the City with 70 Colour Pictures, a book that I describe on my Regensburg guidebooks and maps page.
-And, of course, you'll want to allow time for visits to at least some of the places that I've listed under Regensburg churches and museums.
+The Regensburg Tourist-Information office in the Altes Rathaus has a free brochure that describes self-guided walking tours.
+Another good resource is Regensburg: Guide to the City with 70 Colour Pictures, a book that we describe on our Regensburg guidebooks and maps page.
+And, of course, you'll want to allow time for visits to at least some of the places that we've listed under Regensburg churches and museums.

-As you walk around the Altstadt or Old Town, use the Tourist-Information office's free "At a Glance: Regensburg" map to identify important mounments such as:
+As you walk around the Altstadt or Old Town, use the tourist office's map to identify important monuments such as:

 Steinerne Brücke, the Old Stone Bridge, which has spanned the Danube for almost 900 years.
 At the bridge's head next to the Altstadt is the Brückturm or Bridge Tower where you can see exhibits about the Danube and enjoy a view of the city's rooftops.